 - Entrenched gender biases make women more vulnerable to disasters and its effects

-May 20, 2018-When disasters occur in a certain degree or frequency, it is bound to drastically change the natural state of the community and its surroundings.
+When disasters occur in a certain degree or frequency, it is bound to drastically change the natural state of the community and its surroundings.
 In Nepal and many other least developed countries, there is evidence that marginalised populations, including women, face the most tragic losses and in many cases become the major targets of injustice.
 It is important to understand that no two disasters are the same and therefore cannot be compared.
 Every disaster creates a different impact on each human being.
 Every country will be affected differently and no two individuals who have faced the disaster will have the same kind of response.
 The degree of any disaster risks depends mostly upon the destructive forces that they carry and the level of resilience and resistance of the affected community.

 Sociology and vulnerability